mrks111/domain-locker/.github/README.md

 ```

 You'll of course need Git and Node installed on your system.<br>
 The example .env file includes the public credentials for our Supabase dev instance, which you're free to use for development purposes.
-However, note that data will be periodically wiped, and the instance is quite locked down.
-So you may instead wish to self-host your own Supabase instance or Postgres database, and then update your env vars accordingly.

 #### Tech Stack